-We won’t have an #OlympicsForAll until all LGBTQ+ people are accepted, respected and celebrated no matter what sport they’re part of or what level they play at.
+We can’t make sport everyone’s game unless all LGBTQ+ people are accepted, respected and celebrated, no matter what sport they’re part of or what level they play at.

-There are many sports we won’t see at the Olympics this month that are leading the way on LGBTQ+ inclusion and showing it’s not that hard to get it right!
-You can play your part by taking inspiration from these six incredible sports and signing your club or sports organisation up to our LGBTQ+ inclusion workshops.
+These sports are leading the way on LGBTQ+ inclusion and showing that it’s not that hard to get it right!
+You can play your part by taking inspiration from these six incredible sports and signing your club or sports organisation up to our LGBTQ-inclusion workshops.

 1. Roller Derby